-- (1) FOR UNITHHOLD VOTE To elect Frederick H. Joseph as a Class B common stock director until the annual meeting of shareholders in 2011 and to elect Cesar L. Alvarez and Albert H. Nahmad as Class B common stock directors until the annual meeting of shareholders in 2012, or until their successors are duly elected and qualified, except vote withheld from the following nominee(s) (if any). - (2) FOR AGAINST ABSTAIN To approve, adopt and ratify the Company's Amended and Restated 2001 Incentive Compensation Plan. - (3) FOR AGAINST ABSTAIN To approve an amendment to the Company's Amended and Restated Articles of Incorporation to provide that vacancies filled by the Board of Directors be subject to reelection at the next annual meeting of shareholders. - (4) FOR AGAINST ABSTAIN To approve an amendment to the Company's Amended and Restated Articles of Incorporation to authorize the issuance of up to 10,000,000 shares of preferred stock. - (5) In their discretion, on any other matters which may properly come before the Annual Meeting or any adjournment(s) or postponement(s) thereof.
+H. Nahmad as Class B common stock directors until the annual meeting of shareholders in 2011, or until their successors are duly elected and qualified, except vote withheld from the following nominee(s) (if any).
+(2) FOR \square AGAINST \square ABSTAIN \square To approve, adopt and ratify the Company's Amended and Restated 2001 Incentive Compensation Plan.
+(3) FOR \square AGAINST \square ABSTAIN \square To approve an amendment to the Company's Amended and Restated Articles of Incorporation to provide that vacancies filled by the Board of Directors be subject to reelection at the next annual meeting of shareholders.
+(4) FOR □ AGAINST □ ABSTAIN □ To approve an amendment to the Company's Amended and Restated Articles of Incorporation to authorize the issuance of up to 10,000,000 shares of